Iamronan/Jekyll-Starter-Theme/README.markdown

 1. Clone this repo, or download it into a directory of your choice.
 2. Inside the directory, run `npm install`.
-3. You also need to clone [Blaze] (https://github.com/BlazeCSS/blaze)
+3. You also need to clone [Blaze] (https://github.com/BlazeCSS/blaze) into yoursass directory

 ## Usage